 A plate.

+37.)
 The one who makes me does not need me when he makes me.
-The one who buys me does not use me for himself or herself.
-And, the one who uses me doesn’t know that he or she is using me.
+The one who buys me does not use me for themselves.
+And, the one who uses me doesn’t know that they are using me.
 What am I?

 A coffin.